gen-germany/th-guest-computer/README.md

 # TH Guest computer
 This repository contains all files needed to set up/customize the guest computer at [Schloss Tempelhof](https://www.schloss-tempelhof.de/).

-The guest user will be freshly created on every boot and deleted on every shut down to prevent leaving poersonal information.
+The guest user will be freshly created on every boot and deleted on every shut down to prevent leaving personal information.
 The user account gets customized.

 ## Usage
 ### Preparation
-1. Install a current Ubuntu LTS Desktop edition (as time of writing: Ubuntu 18.04.3)
+1. Install a current Ubuntu LTS Desktop edition (at time of writing: Ubuntu 18.04.3)
   1. Follow graphical installer to set hostname, timezone, etc according to your needs
   2. Create an administrative user `administrator` during installation *Note:* if you want to choose a different user name, you have to rename the file `var/lib/AccountsService/users/administrator` accordingly.
-2. install additional software on the computer: `sudo apt-get install gimp gimp-help-de brasero vcdimager gstreamer1.0-plugins-bad nautilus-image-converter vlc libdvdcss2`
+2. Install additional software on the computer: `sudo apt-get install gimp gimp-help-de brasero vcdimager gstreamer1.0-plugins-bad nautilus-image-converter vlc libdvdcss2`

 ### Provisioning
 *Note:* As only a single computer is used, the process was not automted by. e.g. [Ansible](https://en.wikipedia.org/wiki/Ansible_(software)), but doing so should be trivial.